juan3178316/mc-totems-recreation/README.md

 # minecraft-totems-recreation
-Recreate the Minecraft bedrock totems with Javascript
+This repo is for show how recreate the totem of undying in Minecraft bedrock with Javascript and JSON

 > [!important]
 > Read the next info.